Alfred Deller: Church music

 Deller was born in Margate, a seaside resort in Kent.
 As a boy, he sang in his local church choir.
 When his voice broke, he continued singing in his high register, eventually settling as a countertenor.
-Deller was initially employed as a lay clerk at Canterbury Cathedral from 1940 to 1947, before joining the choir of St. Paul's Cathedral (1947–62).
+Deller was initially employed as a lay clerk at Canterbury Cathedral from 1940 to 1947, before joining the choir of St Paul's Cathedral (1947–62).

 Solo career

 From this choral tradition, Deller emerged as a soloist, largely as a result of the admiration of the composer Michael Tippett, who heard him while at Canterbury and recognised the unique beauty of his voice.
 Tippett introduced him to the public as a countertenor, rather than a male alto.
-He also became better known with a radio broadcast of Henry Purcell's Come ye Sons of Art on the BBC's Third Programme when this station was launched in 1946.
+He also became better known with a radio broadcast of Henry Purcell's Come Ye Sons of Art on the BBC Third Programme when this station was launched in 1946.
 He concentrated on popularising and recording the music of English Baroque and Renaissance music by composers such as John Dowland and Purcell.

 Style

 Throughout the 19th century, it was only in the tradition of all-male cathedral choirs that the countertenor voice had survived.
 Deller's voice sounded remarkably high.
-Misconceptions about the countertenor voice were common at the time Deller was first gaining significant notice as a singer, which was only a matter of decades after the last castrati had died; Michael Chance tells the story that once, a French woman, upon hearing Deller sing, exclaimed "Monsieur, vous êtes eunuque"—to which Deller replied, "I think you mean 'unique', Madam."
+Misconceptions about the countertenor voice were common at the time Deller was first gaining significant notice as a singer, which was only a matter of decades after the last castrato had died; Michael Chance tells the story that once, a French woman, upon hearing Deller sing, exclaimed "Monsieur, vous êtes eunuque"—to which Deller replied, "I think you mean 'unique', Madam."

 Deller Consort

 In 1948, Deller formed the Deller Consort, a group dedicated to historically informed performance.
 The group recorded music from as early as the 13th century and significantly expanded popular notions of the Baroque repertoire, producing high-quality authentic period performances of the works of Bach, Handel, Purcell, Dowland, and even folk songs.

-Membership of the Deller Consort changed over the years, particularly the top line (sopranos April Cantelo, Honor Sheppard and Mary Thomas.
-It included various baritones (especially Maurice Bevan) and tenors (especially Philip Todd).
+Membership of the Deller Consort changed over the years, particularly the top line (sopranos April Cantelo, Honor Sheppard and Mary Thomas).
+It included various baritones (especially Maurice Bevan) and tenors (especially Philip Todd and Wilfred Brown).
 From 1964, Alfred Deller's son Mark was a member.
 In 1972, the Deller Consort performed for the Peabody Mason Concert series in Boston.

 Despite his experience directing the consort, Deller's conducting of chamber orchestras attracted some adverse comment regarding technique.